Download This Sample

 - Moreover, codification and iron metallurgy also became sophisticated.

-- The major key of Chinese civilization and culture is based in geography.
+- The major key of Chinese civilization and culture is based on geography.
 Ancient China flourished due to two major rivers that flowed through the central region.
-The Yellow River located to the north is 3,395 miles long making it the sixth longest river in the world.
+The Yellow River located to the north is 3,395 miles long making it the sixth-longest river in the world.
 Aside from being the cradle of civilization, the yellow river is also called the Huang He River.
-The Yangtze River located to the south is 3,988 miles long and is the third longest in the world.
+The Yangtze River located to the south is 3,988 miles long and is the third-longest in the world.
 Due to its warm and rainy weather, the banks of the Yangtze are good for planting rice.

 - Aside from rivers, China is also bordered by the Himalayan Mountains which kept ancient Chinese civilization isolated

 - Since 105 AC, Chinese people began paper making which easily spread through central Asia along the silk road.

 - During the Song Dynasty, Bi Sheng invented movable type printing made of hard clay and iron plates.
 This type of printing spread quickly through Europe and became one of the leading features of the Renaissance era.

 - About 1000 AD, a Chinese Taoist alchemist invented gunpowder originally used for firecrackers.